PrincetonUniversity/job_defense_shield/docs/alert/low_cpu_util.md

 - `num_top_users`: (Optional) After sorting all users by CPU-hours, only consider this number of users for all remaining calculations and emails.
 This is used to limit the number of users that receive emails and appear in reports.
 Default: 15

+- `show_all_offenders`: (Optional) Flag to show all of the top users in the report instead of only the top users with low efficiency.
+Default: False

 - `min_run_time`: (Optional) Minimum run time of a job in units of minutes.
 If `min_run_time: 61` then jobs that ran for an hour or less are ignored.
 Default: 0

 - `proportion_thres_pct`: (Optional) Proportional threshold percentage.
 A user must being using at least this proportion of the total CPU-hours (as a percentage) in order to be sent an email.
 For example, setting this to 2 will excluded all users that are using less than 2% of the total CPU-hours.
 Default: 0